WengranXiao/Subreddit/README.md

 Requiered packages: flask, requests, json, time, bs4

 Private keys are not committed to Github.
 I have uploaded the secretkey.py into Canvas.

+## Data structure
+The data structure of this project is a tree.
+In each level of the tree, there is a question, such as “Do you want a subreddit with more than 1000 followers?”, “Do you want a subreddit created before 2020?”, etc. The user’s answer towards the questions will lead to different branches of the tree.
+Finally, the tree will direct to different leaves, which presents different recommendations of subreddits.